 Brutal truth: most organizations don’t have a specific and consistent workflow to account for data exposure risks surrounding widespread workforce changes like layoffs, furloughs and reductions in pay.
-According to Gallup, 53% of Americans have been financially impacted by workforce changes as a result of COVID-19.
+According to Code42’s 2022 Data Exposure Report, nearly all (98%) respondents have concerns with their employees leaving their company over the past year.

 Workforce change creates data risk